-Vermont Works for Women has launched a social media campaign to shed light on the economic disparities Black women experience, elevate policies and practices that focus on improving economic outcomes for Black women and gender non-conforming individuals, and amplify the voices of women of color.
+Vermont Works for Women has launched a social media campaign to shed light on the economic disparities Black women experience, elevate policies and practices that focus on improving economic outcomes for Black women, transgender and gender non-conforming individuals, and amplify the voices of women of color.

 Throughout the campaign we will be sharing ideas, resources and practices that can change economic realities for Black women.
 Join us in learning together how we can all better show up for Black women and other women of color.

 I believe that telling our stories, first to ourselves and then to one another and the world, is a revolutionary act.
 It is an act that can be met with hostility, exclusion, and violence.
 It can also lead to love, understanding, transcendence, and community.
 I hope that my being real with you will help empower you to step into who you are and encourage you to share yourself with those around you.Janet Mock, Redefining Realness: My Path to Womanhood, Identity, Love & So Much More